openstack-archive/wsme/doc/integrate.rst

 Valid configuration variables are :

--   ``'debug'``: Wether or not to include exception tracebacks in the returned server-side errors.
+-   ``'debug'``: Whether or not to include exception tracebacks in the returned server-side errors.

 Example